 Updates to Safari

-With Firefox still remaining our browser of choice, we applaud Apple for their continued improvements on security.
+With Firefox still remaining our browser of choice, we applaud Apple for its continued improvements in security.

 This is what we thought the most significant improvements on Safari for 2020: